nicholschm/theodinprojectWiki/Linux-Installation-Guide.md

 GITHUB_SECRET: <your client secret here>
 ```

+To test all this is working correctly, run the app locally and try to sign up with Github.

 ## Setting up Google OAuth (Optional)
 We also allow users to create an account on the site with Google OAuth.
 To get this feature working locally follow the instructions in this section.